-Parameter Description count_num This optional parameter describes recalloc-like functions that accept size and count parameters.
-If specified, the count indicates how many blocks of the specified size should be reallocated.
-If you omit this parameter, DevPartner Error Detection assumes that there is no count parameter.
-For more information on the use of this parameter, review the MSDN documentation for recalloc.
-Note: If you specify a count parameter, you must also specify NOFILL if you are describing recalloc-like functions.
-[Optional Parameters] The following optional parameters may be included at the end of the record: FILL If this parameter is specified, DevPartner Error Detection will fill the buffer returned with the DevPartner Error Detection 'fill' character.
-Note: If you do not specify FILL or NOFILL, the default is FILL.
+Parameter Description buffer_loc The number of the parameter containing the address that will hold the address of the reallocated block.
+The number of the first parameter is 1.
+[Optional Parameters] The following optional parameters may be included at the end of the record: DEBUG If this parameter is specified, DevPartner Error Detection displays additional information about the hook.
+The output window (or dbgview) will contain information on any errors that occurred when attempting to place the hook.
+The transcript pane will display statistics about each hook, including whether the function was successfully hooked and the number of times the hooked function was called.
+NODISPLAY If this parameter is specified, DevPartner Error Detection will stop displaying detailed information on each hook requested at the top of the transcript pane.
 NOFILL If this parameter is specified DevPartner Error Detection will not fill any additional bytes added to the end of the previous allocation with the DevPartner Error Detection 'fill' character.
-If your user-written allocator initializes the block with data, specify NOFILL to avoid corrupting your data.
+Note: If your user-written allocator initializes the block with data, like calloc does, specify NOFILL to avoid corrupting your data.
 NOGUARD If this parameter is specified, DevPartner Error Detection will not add any guard bytes at the end of the blocks created by this allocation function.
 STATIC DevPartner Error Detection will statically patch the user-written allocator.
 Specify the static option if your user-written allocator is linked into your application and is not provided in a separate DLL with an exported interface.